 - First of all, you make your business compliant with the law and, therefore, you don’t risk massive fines

 - When choosing LED technology for your exit and emergency lighting, you benefit from an energy efficient and durable device; in fact, it may last for 10 years or more of continuous use

 - Most of all, the building occupants will find a safe way out in case of a fire or power outage

 - Finally, you have the peace of mind of having high-quality devices you can rely on, no matter the circumstances

 Unfortunately, we can’t stop incidents from happening but we can help people get out of them safely.
 At Jaric Electrical, not only do we provide guidance but we also install, maintain and repair exit and emergency lighting when necessary.
 This way, all the occupants of the building – employees, customers, patients or contractors – will be safe and sound.

 Remember that your safety at work will always be our no. 1 priority!
-If you need any electrical services, call Jaric Electrical at 1300 452 742 and get personalized solutions for your business.
+If you need any electrical services, call Jaric Electrical at 1300 452 742 or contact us online and get personalized solutions for your business.